 And I wanted to say thank you – to someone – for the doll.

-Forthcoming book (out in 2020): On the Edge of a Young Country: Travel and Discovery in Western Ukraine.
+Forthcoming book (out in 2020): Travels in a Young Country: Discovering past and present in Western Ukraine.